Louis Zborowski: Car designs

-Zborowski designed and built four of his own racing cars in the stables at Higham Park, assisted by his engineer and co-driver Captain Clive Gallop, who was later racing engineer to the "Bentley Boys".
+Zborowski designed and built four of his own racing cars in the stables at Higham Park and workshops in Canterbury, assisted by his engineer and co-driver Captain Clive Gallop, who was later racing engineer to the "Bentley Boys".

+While Gallop provided technical expertise for the chassis and mechanical elements, Zborowski turned to Bligh Brothers of Canterbury (a century-old local coachbuilding firm) to provide the bespoke coach work for these projects.
+He eventually acquired this business outright in order to retain a personal staff of coachbuilders.

 The first car was powered by a 23,093 cc six-cylinder Maybach aero engine and called "Chitty Bang Bang".
 A second "Chitty Bang Bang" was powered by 18,825 cc Benz aero engine.
 A third car was based on a Mercedes 28/95, but fitted with a 14,778 cc 6-cylinder Mercedes aero engine and was referred to as the White Mercedes.
 These cars achieved some success at Brooklands.

 Another car, also built at Higham Park with a huge 27-litre American Liberty aero engine, was called the "Higham Special".
 After Zborowski's death the "Higham Special" was purchased by J.G.
 Parry-Thomas to make bids on the land speed record.
 Designer/driver Thomas improved the car and christened her "Babs".
 In April 1926 J.G.
 Parry-Thomas successfully took the Land Speed Record at over 170 mph at Pendine Sands.
 Thomas' second attempt at the same location in 1927 turned out fatal.
 At over 100 mph the car overturned and caught fire, killing the driver.
 "Babs" has been restored and can be seen either at the Pendine Sands museum of speed in the summer months or in the Brooklands Museum during other months of the year.

-In January 1922 Louis, his wife Vi, Clive Gallop and Pixi Marix together with a couple of mechanics took Chitty Bang Bang 2 and the White Mercedes across the Mediterranean for a drive into the Sahara Desert, in the tracks of Citroën's Kégresse-track-equipped expedition.
+In January 1922 Zborowski, his wife Vi, Clive Gallop and Pixi Marix together with a couple of mechanics took Chitty Bang Bang 2 and the White Mercedes across the Mediterranean for a drive into the Sahara Desert, in the tracks of Citroën's Kégresse-track-equipped expedition.

 Later career and death

 In the 1923 Indianapolis 500 Zborowski drove a Bugatti.
-He drove in the 1923 Italian Grand Prix at Monza in a car designed by American engineer Harry Arminius Miller, the single-seat "American Miller 122".
+He drove in the 1923 Italian Grand Prix at Monza in a car designed by American engineer Harry Miller, the single-seat "American Miller 122".

-Zborowski joined the Mercedes team in 1924 but died in one of their cars, after hitting a tree during the Italian Grand Prix at Monza.
-He was just 29 years old.
+Zborowski joined the Mercedes team in 1924.
+He died in one of their cars while competing at the 1924 Italian Grand Prix at Monza, after his car skidded on a curve and turned over twice.